 Keep yourself occupied – When you’re hungry, your natural instinct is to eat.
-But if you’re looking to get positive intermittent fasting results, you must resist this natural urge.
+But if you’re looking for the best results, you must resist this natural urge.
 This, of course, can be difficult.
 The best way to resist these urges is to keep yourself as busy as possible.

 If you’re exercising, playing video games, drawing, working, or doing anything else, you won’t even have time to think about how hungry you are.
 You’ll have no choice but to focus on the task at hand.
 This is exactly what you want.
 The more you can forget about your hunger urges, the better chance you have at not giving into them.

 Exercise – Believe it or not, exercise has actually been proven to decrease hunger.
 So, if you want to see excellent intermittent fasting results, you might very well want to consider engaging in regular exercise.